dave-yang/krystal-docs/Components/Database.md

 Goals
 =====

- - Make database interactions purely via Data Mappers.
+ - Force database interactions purely via Data Mappers.
 Adhere to the Single-Responsibility Principle.
-   No awkward Active Records with their ugly approach on table relations and bunch of their magic stuff (gosh!)

- - Make the component easy to use extend
+ - Make the component easy to use extend.
  - Make API and usage as simple as possible.
-Users should not be bothered about internals, they only have to know how to call methods!
- - Force users to encapsulate all database interactions into their mappers

 Features
 ========